 Not a developer?:Email Your Developer

-For instance Achieved Level is an event and Level 3 and Score are two parameters that can be associated with that event.
+For instance, Achieved Level is an event and Level 3 and Score are two parameters that can be associated with that event.

-We've created some recipes for different types of apps in order to make it easier for you to see how you can use App Events in your app.
+We've created some recipes for different types of apps in order to make it easier for you to see how you can use app events in your app.

 It is important to note that these guides should be used as a starting point for your app and should be customized.
 Each of the example apps provides a screen by screen breakdown of the different events and parameters that can be collected.
-At the end of each section there is a table that lists the recommended events and parameters for each app.
+At the end of each section there is a table listing the recommended events and parameters for each app.
 And, if required, you can create your own events and parameters.